Aparna-Pathak/Task-Buddy/README.md

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).The unit test cases have been written in the spec files for the specific components.

+## Running linting

+Run `npm run lint` to execute the linting tests as per the eslint-config-airbnb.The linting configurations have been defined in the eslint.config.mjs file.

+## Running Application

+Run 'ng serve' to serve the application.

-## Running end-to-end tests
+## Running pre-commit-hooks

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+To achieve this,Husky and lint-staged have been used to set up Git hooks.
+Husky allows you to set up Git hooks in your project, and lint-staged helps run linters only on staged files, improving performance.
+While adding the code changes, while comitting the code, the pre commit hooks will lint the files and give you the errors in case there are any.
+Post the successful completion, the code can be pushed to the repository.

 ## Further help